Chapter five, Ouma's anguish, from A Family Affair by Bernard Preston.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 ‘Our children cannot inherit our faith.
 My youngest daughter isn’t a Christian either.
 They have to go through the same struggles that we did.
 They have to find God for themselves.'

 Ouma didn’t answer until she had hesitantly munched a slice of sausage and a couple of radishes.
 ‘No grandchildren.
 Yes, I suppose you are right, Muriel.
 Still, we hope so much for our children.
 Now I don’t have a son, or KJ either.’

 ‘Yes, you do.
 Don’t stop hoping, Ouma.
 You will see Klein Jan again, but I have a feeling it might be a long time.’

-Bernard Preston is a semi retired chiropractor, self confessed healthy choice food fanatic, solar guru and lover of life.
-It's pure fiction yet Ouma's anguish is nothing unusual.
+Bernard Preston is a semi retired DC, self confessed choice food fanatic, solar guru and lover of life.
+It is pure fiction yet Ouma's anguish is nothing unusual.